 CleverTap Query Language

-The CleverTap Query Language (CQL) can be used to analyze all your event data, identify groups of users, and also target them using our APIs.
-It can be used with:
+The CleverTap Query Language (CQL) can be used to analyze all your event data, identify user groups, and target them using our APIs.

-- The Get User Profiles API and Get Events API to obtain raw data.
+- The Get User Profiles, Get Events, and Get Profile Count APIs to obtain raw data.

-- The Report API Endpoints to obtain dashboard counts for events, profiles, properties and trends.
+- The Report APIs to obtain dashboard counts for events, profiles, properties, and trends.

-- The Create Campaign API to target these users through push and email messages.
+- The Create Campaign API to target these users with push and email messages.

 Query Language Template